filippi-claudia/champ/README.md

 3. GAMESS_Interface:
    The wavefunction produced by GAMESS has to be cast in a form suitable for input to CHAMP.
 This is a lot more work than first meets the eye.
-The Perl script was written by Friedemann Schautz.
+We provide a python package inside the CHAMP's tool directory to extract all the necessary information needed from a GAMESS calculation.
+The tool can also extract information from a TREXIO file in the hdf5 file format.
+This utility is written by [Ravindra Shinde](https://github.com/neelravi).

-4. MOLCAS_Interface: recently added thanks to Csaba Daday and Monika Dash
+4. MOLCAS_Interface: A python package qc2champ can be used to convert a MOLCAS or an openMOLCAS calculation into the input files needed by CHAMP.
+This package is written by [Ravindra Shinde](https://github.com/neelravi).
+An independent version of the convertor script was added thanks to Csaba Daday and Monika Dash.

 ------------------------------------------------------------------------